KetanKeshav/Certificate-Generator-cum-Mailing/README.md

 # Automated Certificate Generator and Mailing using Python

-Automation script for Generating Certificates and mailing them by using content from an excel file
+Automation script for Generating Certificates and mailing them by retrieving data from an excel file

 # Dependencies needed: